-For the years ended December 31, 2021, 2020 and 2019, options and awards outstanding totaling 0.8 million shares, 1.8 million shares and 4.4 million shares, respectively, were excluded from the calculations as their effect would have been antidilutive.
+For the years ended December 31, 2022, 2021 and 2020, options and awards outstanding totaling 3.0 million shares, 0.8 million shares and 1.8 million shares, respectively, were excluded from the calculations as their effect would have been antidilutive.

-18. EMPLOYEE BENEFIT PLAN
+19. EMPLOYEE BENEFIT PLAN

 Employees of the Company may participate in the Monster Beverage Corporation 401(k) Plan, a defined contribution plan, which qualifies under Section 401(k) of the Internal Revenue Code.
 Participating employees may contribute into a traditional plan with pretax salary or into a Roth plan with after tax salary up to statutory limits.
 The Company contributes 50% of the employee contribution, up to 8% of each employee's earnings, which vest over four years (2 years of service = 50%, 3 years of service = 75%, 4 years of service = 100%).
-Matching contributions were \$5.5 million, \$4.7 million and \$3.4 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Matching contributions were \$6.9 million, \$5.5 million and \$4.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.

-19. SEGMENT INFORMATION
+20. SEGMENT INFORMATION

-The Company has three operating and reportable segments: (i) Monster Energy® Drinks segment, which is primarily comprised of the Company's Monster Energy® drinks, Reign Total Body Fuel® high performance energy drinks and True North® Pure Energy Seltzers, (ii) Strategic Brands segment, which is primarily comprised of the various energy drink brands acquired from TCCC in 2015 as well as the Company's affordable energy brands, and (iii) Other segment, which is comprised of the AFF Third-Party Products.
+The Company has four operating and reportable segments: (i) Monster Energy® Drinks segment, which is primarily comprised of the Company's Monster Energy® drinks, Reign Total Body Fuel® high performance energy drinks, Monster® Tour WaterTM and True North® Pure Energy Seltzers, (ii) Strategic Brands segment, which is primarily comprised of the various energy drink brands acquired from TCCC in 2015 as well as the Company's affordable energy brands, (iii) Alcohol Brands segment, which is primarily comprised of the various craft beers and hard seltzers purchased as part of the CANarchy Transaction on February 17, 2022 as well as The Beast UnleashedTM FMBs and (iv) Other segment, which is comprised of the AFF Third-Party Products.

-The Company's Monster Energy® Drinks segment primarily generates net operating revenues by selling ready-todrink packaged drinks primarily to bottlers/distributors.
+The Company's Monster Energy® Drinks segment primarily generates net operating revenues by selling ready-to-drink packaged drinks primarily to bottlers/distributors.
 In some cases, the Company sells ready-to-drink packaged drinks directly to retail grocery and specialty chains, wholesalers, club stores, mass merchandisers, convenience chains, drug stores, foodservice customers, value stores, e-commerce retailers and the military.